-This course provides students with a thorough understanding of the retail buyer's role and responsibilities in a merchandising environment.
+This course provides students with a thorough understanding of the retail buver's role and responsibilities in a merchandising environment.
 Topics and assignments include merchandise planning, purchasing within a domestic market, vendor negotiations and relationships, pricing, budgeting, inventory management and applied research for a variety of retail formats.
 Emphasis is also placed on the importance of the consumer in the buyer's decision-making process, foreign market and internet wholesale purchasing, and merchandise sourcing.
 Not available for supplemental.
-Prerequisites: take MKT-155.
+Prerequisites: take ACC-126 or ACC-170.